szabgab/perlmaven.com/sites/en/pages/how-to-contribute-to-an-open-source-perl-project.md

-In the article on [how to prepare for a Perl job interview](/how-to-prepare-for-a-perl-job-interview), I mentioned, one of the best ways to improve your <b>hire-ability</b> is to constantly learn new things, and constantly improve yourself.
+In the article on [how to prepare for a Perl job interview](/how-to-prepare-for-a-perl-job-interview), I mentioned, one of the best ways to improve your **hire-ability** is to constantly learn new things, and constantly improve yourself.

 There is a generic article on [how to contribute to an Open Source project](https://code-maven.com/how-to-contribute-to-an-open-source-project).